SenseNet/sn-benchmark/README.md

 ## How it works
 <a name="HowItWorks"></a>
-Sense/Net ECM benchmarking is built around **Profiles**.
+sensenet ECM benchmarking is built around **Profiles**.
 A profile represents a typical user (e.g. Visitor, Editor) that can be described by a **set of simple actions**.
 The benchmark tool will start to "attack" the site with a configured number of profiles (e.g. 20 Visitors) then it adds more and more visitors gradually.
 The tool stops when the portal starts responding slower than a predefined treshold.

 The idea is that after a few iterations you will be able to determine the **optimal set of profiles** (e.g. 40 Visitors, 5 Editors and 2 Administrators) that may use the portal concurrently without significant performance degradation.

 ## The tool
 <a name="TheTool"></a>
-**SnBenchmark** is a *command line tool* that measures the performance of a Sense/Net ECM instance and helps you determine real-life capabilities of your site.
+**SnBenchmark** is a *command line tool* that measures the performance of a sensenet ECM instance and helps you determine real-life capabilities of your site.
 It requires a running portal, but no modifications are required on the portal side.
-The tool accesses the site through its *REST API* (or to be precise the [Sense/Net Client library](http://wiki.sensenet.com/Client_library) built on top of it).
+The tool accesses the site through its *REST API* (or to be precise the [sensenet ECM Client library](http://wiki.sensenet.com/Client_library) built on top of it).
 As it is written using an *asynchronous* architecture, it does not consume too much resources on the client you are executing it on.

 The result of a benchmark execution will be a *csv file* containing request/response times and other collected data that you can use to visualize the behavior of your site under different load.
 See an example later in this document.